 Home >> Holy Communion

 Holy Communion is the most essential sacrament of the Christian Church.
-It was established by Christ Himself at His Last Supper with His disciples, during which He took the bread and wine, gave thanks and distributed it to them saying, "Take, eat; this is my body…drink from it, all of you; for this is my blood of the covenant, which is poured out for many for the forgiveness of sins" (Matt.
+Established by Christ Himself, at His Last Supper with His disciples He took the bread and wine, gave thanks and distributed it to them while saying, "Take, eat; this is my body…drink from it, all of you; for this is my blood of the covenant, which is poured out for many for the forgiveness of sins" (Matt.
 26:26-28).
-We are told by St. Paul that the Lord also uttered a particular command saying “Do this in remembrance of me" (1 Cor.
+We are told by St. Paul that the Lord also uttered a particular command: “Do this in remembrance of me" (1 Cor.
 11:23), thus obligating His followers to keep the memory of His Last Supper alive.
-In the early church the followers of Christ, under the supervision of the Lord’s disciples, would come together for a meal during which they would repeat the words of Jesus, give thanks to God, bless the bread and the wine and share together the life-giving body and blood of the Lord Christ.
+In the early church, the followers of Christ, under the supervision of the Lord’s disciples, would come together for a meal, during which they would repeat the words of Jesus, give thanks to God, bless the bread and the wine and share together the life-giving body and blood of the Lord Christ.

 Christians throughout the centuries not only have kept alive the memory of Christ and His life giving command, but Holy Communion has become a means by which they keep their constant inner relationship with the Lord.
 The resurrected Son of God, through Holy Communion, becomes united with man, purifying and sanctifying his soul and body, cleansing him from all sin and granting him unutterable heavenly joy.
 Through Holy Communion, man gains a personal fellowship with Christ.